Zariphron/Team-10/Specification.md

       2. Students

 ## Preconditions
-      1. Users have their account
+      1. User has an account
       2. Users have logged in the application
       3. User created a calendar